Liz Allan: Amazing Spider-Man: Renew Your Vows

-An alternate universe variant of Liz Allan from Earth-18119 appears in Amazing Spider-Man: Renew Your Vows.
+An alternate universe version of Liz Allan appears in Amazing Spider-Man: Renew Your Vows.
 This version divorced Harry Osborn sometime before his death and is in charge of Allan Biotech.

 MC2

-An alternate universe variant of Liz Allan from Earth-982 appears in MC2.
+An alternate universe version of Liz Allan appears in MC2.
 This version married Foggy Nelson after the death of Harry Osborn.
 She later dies from an unspecified illness, leading her son Normie to become the Green Goblin.

 Spider-Man Loves Mary Jane

-In Spider-Man Loves Mary Jane, Liz Allan is portrayed as Mary Jane Watson's ditzy and feisty best friend.
+In Spider-Man Loves Mary Jane, Liz Allan is Mary Jane Watson's best friend.
 Liz is a cheerleader and has recently reconciled with her boyfriend Flash Thompson after breaking up with him because he declared that he loved Mary Jane at homecoming.

 Ultimate Marvel

-An alternate universe variant of Liz Allan from Earth-1610 appears in the Ultimate Marvel universe.
+An alternate universe version of Liz Allan appears in the Ultimate Marvel universe.
 This version is a pyrokinetic mutant, the estranged daughter of the Blob, and a member of the X-Men as Firestar.

 Ultimate Universe

-An alternate universe variant of Liz Allan from Earth-6160 appears in Ultimate Invasion #1.
+An alternate universe version of Liz Allan appears in Ultimate Invasion.